 Chlorine is one major culprit for illnesses related to drinking pool water.
 This common pool chemical is used to disinfect the water from contaminants.
 It accomplishes this by killing bacteria such as E. coli and parasites.
 Chlorine is also one of the things that keep your pool water looking so clear.
 All of this is great, unless too much of the chlorine is ingested.

 Swallowing a small amount isn’t so bad; however, it is quite easy to swallow too much of this chlorinated water just by swimming or playing in the water.
+Drinking pool water tends to be more of a problem for kids.
 Children are often more likely than adults to swallow too much of this harmful substance.
 Therefore, swimmers – and especially parents of children who enjoy swimming – should be aware of the warning signs of chlorine poisoning.
 Symptoms may include digestive distress similar to a stomach bug, vomiting, difficulty breathing, and prolonged coughing.
 If you notice these signs, seek medical attention.

 The risk of chlorine poisoning lessens in a well-maintained pool.
 Most pools have about 4 ppm of chlorine.
 This can be easily measured with pool water test strips.
 Typically, these strips evaluate chlorine, pH and acidity levels in your pool water.
 We’ve written about these before in our blog post about public swimming pools.